Health and Medical Psychology Health Humanities, Medical Humanities, and Arts-Based Health Studies

 • Saeed Moosavipour Department of Psychology, Ar.C., Arak University, Arak, Iran.

-Methods: This applied descriptive-correlational study was conducted using structural equation modeling.
-The sample consisted of 202 cancer patients who referred to hospitals in Arak, Iran, in 2025 and were selected through convenience sampling.
-Data were collected using the Posttraumatic Growth Inventory, the Cognitive Appraisal Scale, and the Event-Related Rumination Inventory.
+Methods and Materials: This descriptive-correlational study was conducted using structural equation modeling.
+The sample consisted of 202 cancer patients referred to hospitals in Arak, Iran, in 2025, who were selected through convenience sampling.
+Data were collected using the Posttraumatic Growth Inventory, Cognitive Appraisal Scale, and Event-Related Rumination Inventory.
 Data were analyzed using descriptive statistics, Pearson correlation coefficients, and structural equation modeling in R software.
+Model fit was evaluated using standard fit indices.

-Conclusion: Cognitive appraisal significantly predicted posttraumatic growth in cancer patients both directly and indirectly through intrusive and deliberate rumination.
-Reducing threat appraisal and facilitating challenge/resource appraisals and deliberate rumination may help promote posttraumatic growth in cancer patients.
+Conclusion: Cognitive appraisal contributes to posttraumatic growth in cancer patients both directly and indirectly through rumination processes.
+Interventions targeting maladaptive threat appraisal and promoting adaptive meaning-making may facilitate psychological growth.